Event Type

 October 11, 2025 10:00 pm - february 1, 2026 3:00 pm(GMT+01:00)

-Play with clay!
-Join us in our kids clay workshop led by artist Sophia Matty - £15 Sophia is a Leeds based ceramic artist and
+Join us for our kids clay workshop led by artist Sophia Matty - £15 Sophia is a Leeds based ceramic artist and has lots of

-Play with clay!
-Join us in our kids clay workshop led by artist Sophia Matty – £15
+Join us for our kids clay workshop led by artist Sophia Matty – £15

 Sophia is a Leeds based ceramic artist and has lots of experience teaching from various pottery studios.
 She uses handbuilding technqiues to make sculptural yet functional works out of clay.